taliacotton/swann-catalogues/_catalogues/focus-on-women-1.markdown

     to emphasize women’s experiences and contributions to literature, science, art, politics, and thought.
-With published and manuscript material from the hand-press period, through the work of living artists, bidders will have a chance to bid on photographs, prints, books, and more material, while remembering women’s stories through time.
+With published and manuscript material from the hand-press period, through the work of living artists, bidders will have a chance to bid on photographs, prints, books, and ephemera while remembering women’s stories through time.
 - lot: 130
   title: The Critically Acclaimed works of American Novelist, Toni Morrison